mjordan/introduction_to_relational_databases/README.md

 If the course_instructors contained a "highest_degree" column, the table would not pass the Second Normal Form.
 An instructor's highest degree applies only to the instructor, not the course she is teaching.
 If she has a PhD, she has it for every course she teaches.

 #### Third Normal Form (3NF)

-The Third Normal Form requires that every non-key column must state a fact about the row's key and only about the row's key.
+The Third Normal Form requires that every non-key column must state a fact about the row's primary key and only about the row's primary key.
 In other words, every non-key column must be completely independent of each other non-key column.
 All of our tables pass this test: all of the non-key columns state a piece of data that describes the thing identified in the primary key column irrespective of the values of the other non-primary key columns in the row.

 #### Fourth and Fifth Normal Forms